Console Repairmen Explain Why Cockroaches Love PS4s

 Advertisement

-I heard about PS4’s roach problem at an independent console repair shop on the Lower East Side of Manhattan.
+I heard about the PS4’s roach problem at an independent console repair shop on the Lower East Side of Manhattan.
 XCubicle is a clean and well-kept business where locals drop off their broken consoles to get diagnosed and repaired.
 Its co-founder, Patrick Che, was listing the types of repair issues he encounters on a day-to-day basis: coins inside disc drives, 3DS mods gone wrong.
 That’s when he pointed to the “roach bags,” black garbage bags heaped up in the corner of the room.

 “You see those bags?” he asked.
 “Those are bags full of roaches.
 Those are all dead by now.”
 Che added that roach-infested PS4s are so common that XCubicle now charges a $25 “roach fee.”
 They get at least one each week.
 Other console repairmen interviewed say that at least half of the PS4s they receive are loaded with roaches.